 But Phil Schiller, Apple’s senior vice president of worldwide marketing at the time, crystallized the features that ultimately would make AirPods so successful.

 “AirPods are the first headphones to deliver a breakthrough wireless audio experience, and with the new Apple W1 chip they deliver innovative features including high quality sound, great battery life and automatic setup,” said Schiller in a press release.
 “AirPods are simple and magical to use, with no switches or buttons, automatically connecting to all your Apple devices simply and seamlessly, and letting you access Siri with just a double tap.
 We can’t wait for users to try them with iPhone 7 and Apple Watch Series 2.”

 Originally scheduled to launch in October 2016, unexplained audio glitches delayed AirPods‘ ship date.
-However, once they became available, it didn’t take long for them to conquer the world.
+However, once Apple’s wireless earbuds became available, it didn’t take long for them to conquer the world.

 By May 2017, AirPods had racked up the highest customer-satisfaction rating yet for a first-year Apple product.
-An astonishing 98% of owners reported they were either “very satisfied” or “satisfied” with Apple’s new wireless earbuds.
+An astonishing 98% of owners reported they were either “very satisfied” or “satisfied” with their AirPods.

 AirPods did look weird out of the gate

 In reality, the tiny white “ear fangs” did look weird at first.
 Their long, white stems — without the trailing white wires we’d grown accustomed to — looked unnatural and definitely took some getting used to.